-Preliminary list of speakers: Francesco Caravenna (Milano), Dmitry Chelkak (Paris & St. Petersburg), Bertrand Duplantier (Saclay), Massimiliano Gubinelli (Bonn), Benoît Laslier (Paris), Otávio Menezes (Lisboa), Wioletta Ruszel (Delft).
+Invited speakers: Francesco Caravenna (Milano), Dmitry Chelkak (Paris & St. Petersburg), Bertrand Duplantier (Saclay), Massimiliano Gubinelli (Bonn), Benoît Laslier (Paris), Otávio Menezes (Lisboa), Wioletta Ruszel (Delft).

 Fick's law states that the current flows in the direction opposite to the gradient of the concentration: this is not necessarily true in binary or multicomponent mixtures and even in one component systems in the presence of a phase transition.
 This phenomenon is called ``uphill diffusion".
 Experimental evidence of uphill diffusion and theoretical explanations will be among the main arguments of the workshop.
 The analysis of phase transitions involves the study of interfaces, their structure and their evolution.
 This leads to a class of free boundary problems including the classical Stefan problem which also appear in the study of several biological problems.
 Mathematical derivation of non linear diffusion equations has been developed in the framework of stochastic particles systems but mainly in the absence of phase transition and in one component systems.
 Perspectives of possible extensions in conjunction with computer simulations are among the topics of the workshop.

-Preliminary list of speakers: Cédric Bernardin (Nice), Gioia Carinci (Delft), Bernard Derrida (Paris), Laurent Desvillettes (Paris), Cristian Giardinà (Modena), Rajamani Krishna (Amsterdam), Dimitrios Tsagkarogiannis (Brighton).
+Invited speakers: Cédric Bernardin (Nice), Gioia Carinci (Delft), Bernard Derrida (Paris), Laurent Desvillettes (Paris), Cristian Giardinà (Modena), Rajamani Krishna (Amsterdam), Dimitrios Tsagkarogiannis (Brighton).

 or mail to Ellen Saada, Laboratoire MAP5,